eDonnes124/Town-Of-Us-R/README.md

 ## Imitator
 ### **Alignment: Crewmate (Support)**

 The Imitator can mimic dead crewamtes.During meetings the Imitator can select who they are going to imitate the following round from the dead.They can choose to use each dead players as many times as they wish.
 It should be noted the Imitator can not imitate all crewmate roles.
+Only the Mayor, Vigilante, Snitch and the Swapper cannot be imitated.
 This role does not spawn in Cultist mode.

 ## Investigator
 ### **Alignment: Crewmate (Investigative)**